nogibjj/Final_LG_JL_KM/README.md

 # Book Buddy

+Are you a book lover with a taste for surprises?
+Discover the joy of unexpected reads with Book Buddy's Mystery Box!
+Tailored just for you, our unique book recommendation system brings the thrill of mystery to your reading list.
+Dive into a world of hidden gems and delightful discoveries – your next favorite book awaits!

-Data Engineering Systems Final Project by Jiechen Li, Haliunaa Munkhuu, and Lilly Grella
+*Data Engineering Systems Final Project by Jiechen Li, Haliunaa Munkhuu, and Lilly Grella*

 ## Project Goals